yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_low_power_modes.rst

       [  230.295457] psci: CPU3 killed (polled 0 ms)

 This partially indicates that Linux has finished it's Deep Sleep suspend sequence.

+.. ifconfig:: CONFIG_part_variant in ('AM62X')

-For further confirmation, one can take a look at the PMIC_LPM_EN pin on the EVM (after programming the PMCTRL_SYS register (0x43018080) to 0x15).
-Here, if the pin is 3.3V when active and 0V when in deep sleep.
+   For further confirmation, program the PMCTRL_SYS register (0x43018080) to 0x15.
+The PMIC_LPM_EN pin on the EVM is 3.3V when active and 0V when in DeepSleep.

 .. note::